scottwillson/dawn-patrol/README.md

 Store normalized data
 All https
 Add ember.js front end for fun
+Use hash-like logging
 Move cache updating to separate service?
 Try other data storage/servers and compare performance Multiplex requests from production
 Redirect production requests to here
-Rejigger Ansible files to follow best practices and remove duplication Docker
+Docker?
-Use PM2 'ecosystem'
+Use PM2 'ecosystem'?
-Move pm2_process.js out of git and customize per env? auto test
 Ensure app server throw exceptions
 Authorization for admin actions would be nice!
 Actually return JSON, not strings
-Separate configs
 Separate each service into separate project?
-Use hash-like logging
 Move DB creds to more secure spot
 Encapsulate end-to-end test running in a simple script